Asabeneh/30-Days-Of-Python/day_9_functions_and_validation/day_9_functions_and_validation.md

 ```

 This function returns text and does not write a file, contact a network, or modify a global list.
 Pure or mostly pure functions are easier to test because the same inputs produce the same result.

+### What should a function contract say?

+A useful contract describes accepted input, returned output, expected failures, and side effects.
+It should also name edge cases instead of leaving Python's default behavior to become an accidental policy.

 A function contract should state edge cases.
 For `parse_severity`, decide what empty text means, whether spaces are accepted, and whether a plus sign such as `+7` is allowed.
 Python will have behavior even when you have not written a policy; your job is to decide whether that behavior matches the program's purpose.